ccverak/carloscastellanos.dev/content/posts/2019-04-10-continuous-delivery-serverless-code-pipeline.md

 As described before, the build stage is specified in a `buildspec.yml` archive.
 This is basically the script of execution, if you want to dive into details [this is a good place to start](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html)

-It's quite simple as you see, no need for explications:
+It's quite simple as you see, you have an `install` section, a `build` and `post_build` sections which allows you to install dependencies build, test and deploy in the order you want.
+Here is the one we are using in the project:

 {{< hl data-options="language-javascript line-numbers" data-line-options="">}}
 version: 0.2